Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Preliminaries

-\paragraph{Algebraic Geometry preliminaries} We quickly review a few notions from Algebraic Geometry that will be used throughout the paper.
-A comprehensive treatment of these concepts can be found for instance in Cox et al.'s excellent textbook \cite{Cox}.
-A set of polynomials $I\subseteq \reals[\xx]$ is an \emph{ideal} if: (1) $0\in I$ and (2) $p_1,...,p_m\in I$ and $h_1,...,h_m\in \reals[\xx]$ implies $\sum_{i=1}^m h_ip_i\in I$.
-The ideal generated by a set $P\subseteq \reals[\xx]$ is $\ide{P}\defi \left\{\sum_{i=1}^m h_ip_i\,:\,m\geq 0\text{ and } h_i\in\reals[\xx], \,p_i\in P \text{ for }i=1,...,m\right\}$.
 This is the smallest ideal containing $P$ and as a consequence $\ide{\ide P}=\ide{P}$.
-Given an ideal $I$, a set $P$ such that $I=\ide P$ is said to be \emph{basis} for $I$.
-Hilbert's basis theorem implies that: (a) any ideal $I\subseteq \reals[\xx]$ has a finite basis; (b) any infinite ascending chain of ideals $I_0\subseteq I_1\subseteq\cdots$ stabilizes in a finite number of steps (\emph{ascending chain condition}).
-Once a \emph{monomial order} (e.g. lexicographic) is fixed, a multivariate version of polynomial division naturally arises -- see \cite{Cox} for the precise definition.
-A \emph{Gr\"{o}bner basis} of $I$ (w.r.t. a fixed monomial order) is a finite basis $G$ of $I$ such that for any polynomial $p\in \reals[\xx]$ the \emph{remainder} of the division of $p$ by $G$, $r=p\bmod G$, enjoys following property: $p\in I$ iff $r=0$.
-As a consequence, given a Gr\"{o}bner basis $G$ of $I$, the \emph{ideal membership} problem $p\in I$ can be decided\footnote{Provided the involved coefficients can be finitely represented, for instance are rational.}.
+Given an ideal $I$, a set $P$ such that $I=\ide P$ is said to be a set of \emph{generators} for $I$.
+Hilbert's basis theorem implies that: (a) any ideal $I\subseteq \reals[\xx]$ has a finite set of generators; (b) any infinite ascending chain of ideals $I_0\subseteq I_1\subseteq\cdots$ stabilizes in a finite number of steps (\emph{ascending chain condition}).
+Once a total \emph{monomial order} (e.g. lexicographic; see also Appendix \ref{app:proofs}) is fixed, a multivariate version of polynomial division naturally arises --- see \cite{Cox} for the precise definition.
+A \emph{Gr\"{o}bner basis} of an ideal $I$ (w.r.t. a fixed monomial order) is a finite set of generators $G$ of $I$ such that for any polynomial $p\in \reals[\xx]$ the \emph{remainder} of the division of $p$ by $G$, $r=p\bmod G$, enjoys following property: $p\in I$ iff $r=0$.
+An alternative definition is that the leading monomial (greatest in the monomial order) of each $p\in I$ is divisible by the leading monomial of some $g\in G$.
+Given a Gr\"{o}bner basis $G$ of $I$, the \emph{ideal membership} problem $p\in I$ can be decided\footnote{Provided the involved coefficients can be finitely represented, for instance are rational.} by just checking if $p\bmod G=0$.
 Ideal inclusion $I\subseteq J$ can be decided similarly.
-There are algorithms (e.g. Buchberger's) that, given a finite $P$ and a monomial order, compute a Gr\"{o}bner basis $G$ such that $\ide G =\ide P$.
-This computation is potentially expensive.
+There are algorithms that, given a finite $P$ and a monomial order, compute a Gr\"{o}bner basis $G$ such that $\ide G =\ide P$: e.g. Buchberger's \cite{Buch} and Faugeres' F4 and F5 algorithms \cite{Fau4,Fau5}.
+The worst-case time complexity of these algorithms is exponential in the number of variables, so this computation is potentially expensive.

 The geometric counterpart of polynomial sets are algebraic varieties.
-Given a set of polynomials $P\subseteq \reals[\xx]$, the set of points in $\reals^N$ annihilating all of them
+Given a set of polynomials $P\subseteq \reals[\xx]$, the set of points in $\reals^N$ which are roots of all polynomials in $P$

 is the \emph{algebraic}\footnote{Some authors use \emph{affine}.} \emph{variety} represented by $P$.
 Ideals and algebraic varieties are connected as follows.
 For any set $A\subseteq \reals^N$, the set of polynomials that vanish on $A$